kevmo314/go-usb/README.md

 # github.com/kevmo314/go-usb

-A pure Go library for USB device communication, providing a libusb-like interface without C dependencies.
-This library enables direct USB device access through the Linux kernel's usbfs interface.
+A cross-platform Go library for USB device communication, providing a libusb-like interface.
+On Linux, it uses the kernel's usbfs interface directly.
+On macOS, it uses the native IOKit framework.

 ## Features

+- Cross-platform support (Linux and macOS)
-- Pure Go implementation (no CGO or libusb dependency)
+- Pure Go implementation on Linux (no libusb dependency)
+- Native IOKit integration on macOS
 - Device enumeration and management
 - Control, bulk, interrupt, and isochronous transfers
 - Synchronous and asynchronous transfer operations